Act of 18 June 1965 no. 4

 23.04.1967Entry into force

-01.07.1965Partial entry into force (§§ 6, 31 first paragraph and 43)
+01.07.1965Partial entry into force (Section 6, Section 31 first paragraph and Section 43)

-UPCOMING AND PROVISIONALLY KNOWN CHANGES
+UPCOMING AND PROVISIONALLY KNOWN AMENDMENTS

 • Sections that will be amended:

-§ 26Driving practice
+Section 26Driving practice

-§ 29Qualification requirements for professional drivers
+Section 29Qualification requirements for professional drivers

 Table of Content: